-OK, I’ll admit that I’ve never bought from this site.
+OK, I’ll admit that I’ve only purchased once or twice from this site.
 And I’ll tell you why: The inventory is so massive and amazing that I get overwhelmed.
 But the search function works pretty well, and if you’re on the hunt for semi-precious gem designs at reasonable prices, Trader Lou has got you covered.
 The site also sells supplies, but my understanding is that Fire Mountain has better deals.

 Antique malls and flea markets

 If 70% of my jewelry hails from Etsy, much of the remaining 30% was purchased at antique malls and flea markets.
 I adore costume jewelry and find that I can get phenomenal deals on fun, versatile, and well-made vintage pieces when I shop at these places.

 Most thrift stores offer a small selection of jewelry, most of which is relatively inexpensively made but well worth a peek.
 I’ve nabbed a couple of my workhorse pieces at my local thrift haunts and always make a point of hitting the jewelry rack just in case.

 Consignment stores are a bit choosier, of course, and the ones I frequent keep their offerings in cases.
 If someone has gone to the trouble to consign a piece of jewelry, it’s likely valuable, well-made, trendy, or some combination thereof.
 Don’t forget to comb those cases before you check out!